buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Concentration, up to 2 hours

 Choose an area of terrain no larger than 12 meters on a side within range.
 For the duration, you can reshape dirt, sand, or clay in the area in any manner you choose.
-You can raise or lower the area's elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.
-The extent of such changes can't exceed half the area's largest dimension.
-So, if you affect a 12-meter square, you can create a pillar up to 6 meters high, raise or lower the square's elevation by up to 6 meters, dig a trench up to 6 meters deep, and so on.
+You can raise or lower the area' \*\*s elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.
+The extent of such changes can' \*\*t exceed half the area' \*\*s largest dimension.
+So, if you affect a 12-meter square, you can create a pillar up to 6 meters high, raise or lower the square' \*\*s elevation by up to 6 meters, dig a trench up to 6 meters deep, and so on.
 It takes 10 minutes to complete these changes.
 At the end of every 10 minutes spent concentrating on the spell, you can choose a new area of terrain to affect.

-Because the terrain's transformation occurs slowly, creatures in the area usually can't be trapped or injured by the movement of the terrain.
-This spell can't manipulate natural stone or stone construction.
+Because the terrain' \*\*s transformation occurs slowly, creatures in the area usually can' \*\*t be trapped or injured by the movement of the terrain.
+This spell can' \*\*t manipulate natural stone or stone construction.
 Rocks and structures shift to accommodate the new terrain.
 If the way you shape the terrain would make a structure unstable, it might collapse.
-Similarly, this spell doesn't directly affect plant growth.
+Similarly, this spell doesn' \*\*t directly affect plant growth.
 The moved earth carries any plants along with it.

 ### Nondetection